Sylvester domains and pro-$p$ groups: Introduction

 \begin{cor} Let $G$ be a finitely generated torsion-free pro-$p$ group containing an open free-by-\(\Z_p\) pro-$p$ subgroup.
-Then $\rk_G$ takes only integer values. \end{cor} Recall that the usual Atiyah conjecture for torsion-free abstract groups $\Gamma$ states that $\rk_{\Gamma}$ takes only integer values (see \cite{campbell_l2-betti_2019} for more details).
-Notice that the pro-$p$ Atiyah conjecture implies also pro-$p$ Kaplansky conjecture: $\Falgebra{G}$ does not have non-trivial zero divisors if $G$ is torsion-free.
+Then $\rk_G$ takes only integer values. \end{cor} Notice that the pro-$p$ Atiyah conjecture implies also pro-$p$ Kaplansky conjecture: $\Falgebra{G}$ does not have non-trivial zero divisors if $G$ is torsion-free.
 Previously the pro-$p$ Atiyah conjecture was only known for pro-$p$ groups which are residually-(torsion-free $p$-adic analytic) (\cite[Cor.
 5.5]{JS19}).
 This class includes all infinite Demushkin groups, which are the pro-\(p\) groups that satisfy Poincaré duality in dimension \(2\).
 Infinite Demushkin \(G\) groups comprise an important class of free-by-\(\Z_p\) pro-\(p\) groups, and while the Atiyah conjecture for them was previously known, the statement that \(\Falgebra{G}\) is a Sylvester domain is new.
 In Paragraph \ref{vfbyZ} we present examples of finitely generated torsion-free pro-$p$ groups containing an open free-by-\(\Z_p\) pro-$p$ subgroup but which are not free-by-\(\Z_p\) themselves.
+Observe that the free kernel is abelian if and only if \(G\) is a \(p\)-adic analytic group (see Remark~\ref{rem-on-p-adic} for a full characterization of the \(p\)-adic analytic groups \(G\) for which \(\Falgebra{G}\) is a Sylvester domain).

 Let us describe the structure of the paper and the main ideas behind the proof of Theorem \ref{main} comparing it with the proof of the main result in \cite{HL22}.
 We let \(d(G)\) denote the cardinality of a minimal set of topological generators of a pro-\(p\) group \(G\).